 Fort Recovery real estate is some of the most expensive in Ohio, although Fort Recovery house values don't compare to the most expensive real estate in the U.S.

-Fort Recovery is a blue-collar town, with 41.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fort Recovery is generally considered to be a blue-collar town.
+41.21% of the Fort Recovery workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Recovery is a village of professionals, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Fort Recovery who work in healthcare (12.41%), office and administrative support (7.15%), and management occupations (6.85%).

 Also of interest is that Fort Recovery has more people living here who work in computers and math than 95% of the places in the US.